Anti-austerity movement in Greece: October

 On 5 October 2011, there was a general strike.
 During the demonstrations police clashed with youth and made 10 arrests.
 Police are also investigating claims by journalists that they were assaulted by police officers.
 The police officer who assaulted the journalist was arrested, but then released on 6 October until conclusive evidence is found.

 There were demonstrations in co-ordination with the Occupy Wall Street movement on 15 October.
 Only 7,000 demonstrators, according to estimates by local media, gathered on Syntagma square in a peaceful demonstration.
 Further protests and strikes were organised for 19 and 20 October.

 The strikes in fact began on 17 October, when the seaman's union walked off the job for 48 hours, shutting down the ferry services between the islands.
 Customs officials who clear fuel refinery deliveries also held a 24-hour strike that day.
 The shortage of fuel and goods in the Greek islands due to the strike of ferry and fuel services has already begun to manifest itself.

 The second day of the protests was marked by clashes between members of Communist Party (KKE) and hard-line protesters (mainly anarchists) who tried to invade the parliament, resulting in the death of one KKE member.

 On 28 October (a national holiday in Greece), protests occurred nationwide.
 In Thessaloniki, where a national military parade is held annually, protesters prevented the parade from officially taking place (the first time this occurred since the parade was first held in 1941) and shouted slogans against Karolos Papoulias, the President of Greece, who was forced to leave.
 However, the civilian part of the parade along with the conscriptees marched as planned, acclaimed by the crowd.
-In Athens, during the annual student parade, several schools turned their heads away from the officials present (which included Anna Diamantopoulou, the Minister of Education), while of the members of the band of the Municipality of Athens attached black ribbons to their instruments.
-Additionally, a crowd of people had gathered in front of Hotel Grand Bretagne in central Athens (close to the VIP stand) and shouted slogans against the economic crisis.
+In Athens, during the annual student parade, several schools turned their heads away from the officials present (which included Anna Diamantopoulou, the Minister of Education), while of the members of the band of the Municipality of Athens attached black ribbons to their instruments, as if in mourning.
+Additionally, a crowd of people had gathered in front of the historic Hotel Grande Bretagne in central Athens (close to the VIP stand) and shouted slogans against the 2008 financial crisis.
 In Heraklion protesters threw eggs at the officials, while in Patras protesters occupied the street where the scheduled student parade was to take place and shouted slogans against the officials present (which included the Minister for Defence).
-Heckling of politicians occurred in many other cities across the country, including Trikala, Volos, Corfu, Serres, Veroia, Tripoli and Rhodes.
+Heckling of politicians occurred in many other cities across the country, including Trikala, Veria, Corfu, Serres, Veroia, Tripoli and Rhodes.